zengin/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

 ## Response

-If successful, this method will return a `202 Accepted` response code with a Location: header pointing to the [operation](../resources/teamsasyncoperation.md) resource.
+If successful, this method will return a `202 Accepted` response code.
-When the operation is complete, the operation resource will tell you the id of the created team.
+It does not return anything in the response body.

 If there is more than one Teams app corresponding to a given Graph appid, this method will return a `409 Conflict` response code with the message "Found multiple applications with the same AAD App ID '{guid}' - a Teams Application ID is required to resolve which application is correct."